mit-dci/opencbdc-tx/README.md

 ```
 # Run the Code

+The API Reference is now housed in [an external repository](https://github.com/mit-dci/opencbdc-tx-pages/).
+See the [live deployment](https://mit-dci.github.io/opencbdc-tx-pages/) to browse.

 ## UHS-based Architectures (2PC & Atomizer)
 See the [2PC & Atomizer User Guide](docs/2pc_atomizer_user_guide.md)
 ## PArSEC Architecture